Scott Dikkers: Career

 Dikkers created the comic strip Jim's Journal, which was syndicated to college newspapers from 1987–1997.
 The comic strip was seen as a reflection of ambitionless Millennials with Jim passively reporting his daily life.
-In 1988, Dikkers agreed to draw a variety of cartoons for early issues of the The Onion satire newspaper.
+In 1988, Dikkers agreed to draw a variety of cartoons for early issues of The Onion, a satirical newspaper.
 The following year, Onion co-founders Tim Keck and Christopher Johnson sold the paper to Dikkers; Peter Haise, their advertising manager; and Jonnie Wilder, their typesetter, for $16,000.
 From 1988–1999, Dikkers served as its editor-in-chief.
 In April 2000, a $12 million deal for Comedy Central to acquire The Onion fell through amid the dot-com crash.
 In frustration, Dikkers sold his shares to David Schafer, who managed investments for Strong Capital Management.

 When Carol Kolb resigned as The Onion's editor-in-chief in 2005, CEO Steve Hannah rehired Dikkers, who stayed in the position until handing it off to Joe Randazzo in 2008.
 When Hannah announced that The Onion would move from New York City to Chicago in 2011, staff threatened a mass resignation.
 In response, Hannah convinced Dikkers to return as General Manager and Vice President of Creative Development to maintain the appearance of continuity.
 After his work producing Onion Live as a collaboration with The Second City improv troupe was poorly received by critics, Dikkers was forced into resigning in 2014.
 Throughout his tenure, Dikkers portrayed The Onion's fictional publisher, T. Herman Zweibel.

 From 2015 to 2023, Dikkers hosted the How To Write Funny podcast, interviewing comedians and comedy writers.
 Former staff have countered Dikkers' promotional claims that he created The Onion's style of comedy, noting that he largely delegated management of the newspaper to Rich Dahm from 1990 to 1994.
 In response, Dikkers admitted that his bipolar disorder led him to self-destructive behavior of leaving for extended periods.

 Dikkers also wrote and directed several films, including episodes of "The Onion News Network" web series (2007) and the independent features Spaceman (1997) and Bad Meat (2003), which starred Chevy Chase.